 What is the Junior Signature Art Prize?

 The Signature Art Prize was established by gallery Directors Isobel Beauchamp and Elinor Olisa in 2007 to celebrate and identify emerging artists’ ‘Signature Style’.
 They define an artist’s ‘signature style’ as being “that which makes an artist unique; a combination of process and method, contributed to by the artist’s own personality which results in a piece that is unique and specific to them.”

-This year, the Aldridge Junior Signature Art Prize will run alongside the Signature Art Prize 10th Edition, this is a new competition exclusively for KS4 and KS5 students from the family of Aldridge Schools.
+The Aldridge Junior Signature Art Prize is running alongside the Signature Art Prize for it’s second year, exclusively for KS4 and KS5 students from the family of Aldridge Schools.

 Do I have to submit artwork in a particular format?

 Students are invited to submit a piece of artwork that shows off their signature style and falls in to one of the following 5 categories:

 FINE ART | GRAPHICS | TEXTILES | PHOTOGRAPHY | FILM

 How do I submit my application?

 Students should complete the online application form and submit high quality photographs of their artwork via: www.signatureartprize.com/the-aldridge-junior-art-prize

 If creating a film, does it have to be sent in a certain format?